JuanPabloDiaz/doc/_posts/api/2023-11-23-consume-rapid-api.md

 1. Create a new file named `.env` in the root of your project.
 2. In your new `.env` file, add a new key=value pair.
 For security reasons, you must prepend your key with `REACT_APP`, for example `REACT_APP_API_KEY=abcdefg123456789`
+3. Access it in your code like this: `"X-RapidAPI-Key": process.env.REACT_APP_RAPID_API_KEY`
-3. Restart your server development server.
+4. Restart your server development server.
 In order for React to find and register your newly created environment variable you must restart your server.
 Do this every time you add or change a variable.
-4. Your new variables will now be available throughout your React app via the global `process.env` object.
+5. Your new variables will now be available throughout your React app via the global `process.env` object.
 In our case, we could get our API key using `process.env.REACT_APP_API_KEY`.

 Additinal notes: